IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ![](images/14-add-2nd-cluster-to-argocd.png)

-You will also see each child level App definition now maps to two App instances and each instance represents the actual application that are getting deployed to a separate cluster.
+You will also see each child level App definition now maps to two App instances and each instance represents the actual application that is getting deployed to a separate cluster.

 ![](images/15-deploy-to-2nd-cluster.png)